 The Miami yacht-marina to MIA or FLL airport transfer is a structurally distinct ground-transport product from the city's corporate or event-window patterns, defined by the December-through-March owner-and-charter season, the geography of Miami Beach Marina, the Fontainebleau slip, Bal Harbour, Sunset Harbour, and the Coconut Grove anchorages, and the Sprinter-and-Escalade owner-party logistics that anchor a typical disembark-to-departure-gate movement.
-This index profiles the nine operators most visible in the marina-to-terminal footprint, ordered by depth of yacht-segment operational posture, with rate benchmarks, vehicle-specification posture, and the MIA-versus-FLL airport-choice economics that define the procurement decision for yacht-charter brokers, captains, and owner family offices.
+This index profiles the eight operators most visible in the marina-to-terminal footprint, ordered by depth of yacht-segment operational posture, with rate benchmarks, vehicle-specification posture, and the MIA-versus-FLL airport-choice economics that define the procurement decision for yacht-charter brokers, captains, and owner family offices.
+Detailed Drivers leads the index as the premium flat-rate cross-city VIP pick for the marina-to-FBO movement.

 The Miami yacht-marina to airport transfer is a structurally distinct ground-transport product from the city’s corporate, event-window, or standard private-airport transfer patterns, defined by the December-through-March owner-and-charter season, the marina-by-marina dispatch geography that runs from Miami Beach Marina at Government Cut north to Bal Harbour and west to the Coconut Grove anchorages, and the Sprinter-and-Escalade owner-party logistics that anchor a typical disembark-to-departure-gate movement.
 The procurement question for yacht-charter brokers, captains, and owner family offices is not which operator runs the cheapest hourly rate on a Miami sedan booking; it is which operator runs the deepest marina-credentialing posture, the strongest standby discipline against the captain’s clearance call, and the cleanest MIA-versus-FLL routing economics for the specific marina footprint the booking originates from.